parsiya/eslinter/README.md

 ### My Selected Row is Gone
 The table in the extension tab is updated every few seconds (controlled via the `update-table-delay` key in the config file).
 This means your selected row will be unselected when the table updates.
 This is not an issue.

 This might look odd when double-clicking a row.
 The FileChooser dialog pops up to select a path.
 When the table is updated, the selection is visually gone.
 This is not an issue.
-The data in the row are retrieved when you double-click and is not interrupted when the row is deselected after the table update.
+The data in the row is retrieved when you double-click and is not interrupted when the row is deselected after the table update.

 ## FAQ

 ### Why Doesn't the Extension Create Burp Issues?

 1. This is not a Burp pro extension.
-Burp Issues work in the pro version.
+Burp Issues are supported in the pro version.
 2. Depending on the ESLint rules, this will create a lot of noise.

 ### SHA-1 Is Broken